devlemire/Learn-React-CRUD/README.md

 -package.json
 -webpack.config.js
 ~~~~
 1 - Using node create a basic backend.
-Create an empty server.js file, then make sure you are in the directory where your server.js file is located in your termial and run `npm install` to get all the dependencies
+Create an empty server.js file, then make sure you are in the directory where your server.js file is located in your termial and run `npm install` to get all the dependencies.
+When using queries in the same file as app.js you don't need to do `app.set('db', massiveInstance)` instead all you have to do is `var db = massiveInstance`.
+Check the code below for clarification.

 2 - Your server.js file should look similar to this after you're done setting up
 ~~~~